B. INDIVIDUAL NAMES OF HOLOCAUST AND WAR VICTIMS SURINAME

 Jewish names on Surinam war monument, Independance Square, Paramaribo, 2007

 - Julia Bueno Bibaz-Morpurgo, 19 April 1862, widow of Samuel Bueno Bibaz, lawyer in Surinam and interpreter/translater French and English in Paramaribo.
 Samuel was born on 10 July 1841 and had many other functions: he was a member of the Colonial State Council (1906-1914) and a member of the Portugeese-Jewish church council.
 His office was at the Heerenstraat, across the building of the Free Evangelization, who exerted themselves to convert Jews to Christianity.
 His wife Julia was possibly related to Willy and Ivy Morpurgo (see below).
 Her last known address was Overtoom 491hs, Amsterdam.
 There she lived with two daughters.
 In 1947 monthly magazine Teroenga wrote the three women were supposed to get a stamp on their certificate from the German authority in order to be, 'being Portugese Jews, protected from molest.
-The three of them went to the designated office and were never heard of again.'
-The mother murdered in Auschwitz, on 11 February 1944, four months before her daughters.
+The three of them went to the designated office and were never heard off again.'
+The mother was murdered in Auschwitz, on 11 February 1944, four months before her daughters.
 Julia Bueno Bibaz was 81 years.

 - Julia ('Julie') Mathilde Bueno Bibaz, 12 December 1888, daughter of Julia Bueno Bibaz, where she lived with her sister, at the Overtoom in Amsterdam.
-She took her chemist's diploma in Suriname.
+She took her chemists diploma in Suriname.
 Julie was murdered in Auschwitz, on 1 July 1944.
 She was 55 years.
 Her name, Julia M. Bueno Bibaz is since 4 May 2006 on the plaque at the war monument in Paramaribo.

 - Rebecca Sellina ('Betsy') Bueno Bibaz, 30 September 1890, daughter of Julia Bueno Bibaz, where she lived with her siter Julie.
 On the same day and place like her sister she was murdered in Auschwitz, on 1 July 1944.
 Betsy was 53 years.